etingof/snmpfwd/docs/source/configuration/client-configuration.rst

 ++++++++++++++++++++++++

 SNMPv3 Context Engine ID to use when sending SNMP messages towards SNMP agents.

+This option can contain :ref:`SNMP macros <snmp-macros>`.

-The *${context-engine-id}* macro can be used as a value to instruct the client to use context engine ID value from the original request.
+The :ref:`snmp-context-engine-id <snmp-context-engine-id-macro>` macro can be used as a value to instruct the client to use context engine ID value from the original request.

 *snmp-context-name*
 +++++++++++++++++++

 SNMPv3 Context Engine ID to use when sending SNMP messages towards SNMP agents.

+This option can contain :ref:`SNMP macros <snmp-macros>`.

-The *${context-name}* macro can be used as a value to instruct the client to use context name value from the original request.
+The :ref:`snmp-context-name <snmp-context-name-macro>` macro can be used as a value to instruct the client to use context name value from the original request.

 *snmp-peer-id*
 ++++++++++++++